-The Best White Sofas [2023]
+The Best White Sofas [2025]

-2. When we had our first son
+- When we had our first child

-3. When we had our second son
+- When we had our second child

 And guess what!
 They’re all looking just fine.
 Not perfect, mind you, but pretty darn good unless you get really, really close.

 They’ve managed to survive because I did lots of research on the best white sofas (specifically, kid-friendly white sofas) before I bought one.
-I’ve also learned some things about owning white sofas over the years (the two I currently have are my third and fourth).
+I’ve also learned some things about owning white sofas over the years (the two I currently have are my third and fourth)

 Tips for buying a white sofa